 Flood Recovery Volunteers

-Volunteer with us to help survivors of the East Kentucky flood by building & repairing homes!
+Volunteer with us to help survivors of the Eastern Kentucky flood disaster by building & repairing homes!

 An historic and disastrous 1,000-year flood swept through a widespread area of East Kentucky on July 28, 2022.
 Over 40 lives were lost and approximately 10,000 homes were damaged.
 The Red Cross estimates 2,132 of these homes were either completely destroyed or so heavily damaged as to be uninhabitable without repairs.
 With many, if not most, of these families struggling financially before the flood even happened, they are now finding it very difficult to replace the home they had.
 Even now, months after the flood, hundreds of survivors are still displaced, with many living in travel trailers, hotel rooms at state parks, staying with family, or even living in unheated, flood-damaged homes or in tents nearby.